- All USCA Rules of Curling and Competition will be followed.

 - No player may ever sweep an opponent’s stone except behind the tee line at the playing end.

 - Only one player from each team may sweep at any one time behind the tee line at the playing end.
 This may be any player of the delivering team, but only the skip or vice-skip from the non-delivering team.
-Any rock touching the sideboard of the sheet or that comes to rest touching the sideline is out of play.
-If the rock is in motion and touches the sideline, it is considered out of play and must be removed immediately.

 - Curlers during the course of the game shall remain along the sides of the ice and no one except the playing team shall go up the center of the ice.
 Only the skip or vice-skip shall stand behind the T-line when the stone is in play.
 They may both stand back for consultation only.
 The one standing in the house may not be obstructed by the opposing skip or third.

 - No player shall wear any footwear or other wear, which may break or damage the ice in any way.

 - Be prompt in your turn.
 Clean your rock and deliver it without unnecessary delay.